JATIN-JAY/JATIN-JAY/README.md

 💫 About Me

-🔭 Currently working on
-A microservices-based e-commerce backend (ScaleCart) using Node.js, Docker, Nginx, and CI/CD.
+🌱 Currently learning
+System design, Dockerized backends, and CI/CD workflows.

 👯 Open to collaborate on
 Backend, API-driven, and microservices-focused projects.

-🌱 Currently learning
-System design, Dockerized backends, and CI/CD workflows.

 💬 Ask me about
 Node.js, Express, REST APIs, MongoDB, JWT, and backend project structure.